pedrogh/Test-Automation-Exercise/README.md

 # About The Tests
 I used the tests to demonstrate the capabilities of Cypress.

-This project tries to separate data needed to run the tests, including the definitions of the elements for the selector operations, from the tests and from "page" objects that use those elements.
+This project tries to separate the data needed to run the tests, including the definitions of the elements for the selector operations, from the tests and from "page" objects that use those elements.

-I write "page" object above in quotes because the type of page object model (POM) used in this project is not the usual POM method where data and functions to drive the web page live together.
+I write "page" object above in quotes because the type of page object model (POM) used in this project is not the usual POM method where data and functions to drive the web page live together in a class.
 In this exercise data is separate from the functions that drive the tests so as to:
 - Avoid keeping state within the page object.
 - Make it more flexible to feed different data to the same page object.

+All that while maintaining a distinction between tests, code to access a given page, and data used by the tests.

 ## validateCanLogin.specs
 This test uses the basic capabilities of Cypress.